mattermost/docs/source/install/config-ssl-http2-nginx.rst

 .. note::
    If you're using Cloudflare you'll need to disable ``force traffic to https``.

-**Certbot Rate Limiting**
+**Certbot rate limiting**

-If running certbot as stand-alone you'll see the below error:
+If you're running certbot as stand-alone you'll see this error:

 .. code-block:: none